Step 1 Print the plan in your selected scale

 Since you selected a scale as you entered Model Builder the plan will be ready to use without resizing or adjustment.
 In larger scales the complete building plan will not fit a single page.
 You can choose to print the whole plan by going to "File" "Project/Page Setup" and selecting all 4 pages.
 See more information about moving Building Plans and resizing plans in the Manual

-Step 2 Trace the printed building plan onto a stiff material such as chipboard or pulp-board.
+Trace the printed building plan onto a stiff material such as chipboard or pulp-board.
 Cut out your chosen material, and score on the dashed lines.
 See Figure 1.

 Figure 1